 The Immigration Skills Charge is a fee paid by a UK employer for each skilled migrant worker they employ through the Skilled Worker and Intra-company Transfer routes.
 From 1 January 2021, you will need to pay the ISC when sponsoring both EU and non-EU migrant workers.
 Employers must pay £1,000 per skilled worker for the first 12 months, with an additional £500 charge for each subsequent six-month period.
 Discounted rates will apply as they do now to charities and small business.

 Lab technician with a STEM PhD coming to the UK with salary offer of £21,000.
-The general salary threshold applies.
+And there UK Points Based Immigration System is:

 General salary threshold: £25,600 | |